chriswangelin/azure-hybridnet-terraform/README.md

 |```hub-lgw```|(system-generated)|Hub local gateway.
 |```onprem-conn```|(n/a)|Connection from hub VPN gateway to on-prem gateway.

+### On-premises side

 Unlike typical connections between Azure vnets that use network peering, the on-premises network (```onprem-vnet```) connects to the hub (```hub-vnet```) via a Site-to-Site (S2S) VPN connection, which mimcs how many enterprise data centers connect to Azure.
 The on-premises side of the S2S setup uses a Windows virtual machine (```onprem-winra-vm```) that's running Remote Access and Routing Services (RAS), which is one of few software VPN's that Microsoft [officially supports](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices) for creating connections to Azure Virtual Network Gateway.  **IP forwarding MUST be enabled on the Windows machine so that it can route traffic to and from the VPN.**  The repository includes a [PowerShell script](/s2svpn-winras-vpng/scripts/config-s2svpn-winras-to-azure-vpng.ps1) for configuring the on-premises side of the VPN connecting in RAS, and the script is executed through a [Terraform module](/s2svpn-winras-vpng/virtual-machine-extension.tf) that invokes a virtual machine extension on the Windows RAS machine.

+### Azure Side
 The Azure side of the VPN connection consists of an Azure Virtual Network Gateway (```hub-vpng```), and a Local Gateway (```hub-lgw```).
-The local gateway resides is a logical representation of the on-premises VPN gateway (the Windows RAS machine).
+The local gateway is a logical representation of the on-premises VPN gateway (the Windows RAS machine).
 The Windows RAS machine's public IP address and the on-premises virtual network address space must be entered into the the local gateway's resource configuration.
-The connection from the Azure Virtual Network Gateway and the on-premises Windows machine is made by creating a VPN connection (```onprem-conn```) in the Virtual Network Gateway resource.
+The connection from the Azure Virtual Network Gateway to the on-premises Windows machine is made by creating a VPN connection (```onprem-conn```) in the Virtual Network Gateway resource.
 This connection associates the Virtual Network Gateway with the local gateway (which represents the on-premises Windows machine).

-### Private Link Services and Private Endpoints
+## Private Link Services & Private Endpoints

-A *private link-enabled* Azure service is one that supports *private endpoints* - a mechanism for assigning private IP addresses to specific types of PaaS resources, such as a storage accounts or key vaults.
+A *private link-enabled* Azure service is one that supports *private endpoints* - a mechanism for assigning private IP addresses to specific types of Platform-as-a-Service (PaaS) resources, such as a storage accounts or key vaults.
 The private IP's, however,  are *endpoints*, meaning that they only permit inbound traffic.
 As a side note, Network Security Groups (NSG's) have historically not applied to private endpoints, but a [public preview feature](https://azure.microsoft.com/en-us/updates/public-preview-of-private-link-network-security-group-support/) now supports this functionality.
-DNS resolution for private endpoints happens through *Private DNS Zones*, which is covered in the next section.
+DNS resolution for private endpoints happens through Azure's Public DNS server and *Private DNS Zones*, which is covered in the next section.

-### DNS
+## DNS

 The DNS setup for hybrid networking in Azure can be quite elaborate.
 There are four key components: